Affiliate disclosure: We may earn a commission from qualifying purchases at no extra cost to you.

 - Yeti 500X: 300W continuous, 1200W surge

 A typical CPAP draws 30-60W.
 Both inverters handle that fine.
 A heated humidifier adds another 60-90W steady.
-The Yeti’s 300W ceiling has less headroom for surge events (heater inrush, brief startup spikes), and capacity is the bigger problem either way — 505 Wh against ~110W combined draw is roughly 4 hours after losses.
+The Yeti’s 300W ceiling has less headroom for surge events, and capacity becomes the bigger problem either way — 505 Wh against ~110W combined draw is roughly 4 hours after losses.

-If you have any chance of running a humidifier, even occasionally, the Jackery is the only one of these two that can do it.
+If you have any chance of running a humidifier, even occasionally, the Jackery is the only one of these two that handles it through a full night.

 USB-C PD is a real Yeti advantage

 The Yeti 500X has 60W USB-C Power Delivery output — useful for charging a modern laptop, an iPad, or a phone fast.
-The Jackery 1000 has older USB-C at 18W and relies on AC for serious laptop charging.
+The Jackery 1000 v2 has USB-C output too (100W via the spec sheet), competitive on this dimension.

 Brand and ecosystem

-- Jackery is the most-stocked portable power brand at Costco, Best Buy, Amazon.
+- Jackery is the most-stocked portable power brand at Costco, Best Buy, Amazon, and most outdoor retailers.
 Easiest to source spare parts, accessories, solar panels.

-- Goal Zero is older in the segment, with stronger reputation among overlanders, expedition users, and outdoor pros.
-Quality build, smaller retail footprint.
+- Goal Zero is older in the segment, with strong reputation among overlanders, expedition users, and outdoor pros.
+Smaller retail footprint but loyal customer base.

-If you care about resale, accessory availability, or showing up at REI for the matching solar panel, both are fine — Jackery is just slightly more mainstream.
+If you care about resale, accessory availability, or showing up at REI for matching solar panels, both work — Jackery is just slightly more mainstream.

 Pricing reality